Summertime Safety for Your Pet

 Remember that cars and trucks can kill a pet with heat.
 Every year people leave their dogs and cats in cars under a hot sun.
 Even with the window cracked, the heat can quickly become deadly.
 Leaving the air conditioning on when the family goes into a hamburger joint is okay, but always check occasionally to make sure that the vehicle is still running.

 Your pet doesn’t have a cell phone to call home when lost, so make sure he always has his collar on.
 The dog or cat license from your town or city helps people return your pet if he or she runs off after a rabbit or another dog.
-Also consider having a special tag made up with your phone number as well as your pet’s name.
+For those pets with or without a license, also consider having a special tag made up with your phone number as well as your pet’s name.
+This way people who find your pet can call you directly.

 If you can feel it, so can your pet!
 If the sun is so hot that you can’t stand on the sidewalk, then it is too hot for your pet to stand on the sidewalk.
 If your nose is starting to blister from the sun, your pet’s nose is in danger of a burn.
 If you’re dehydrated and sweating then you and your pet both need water.
 If you have your pet tied up, make sure there is shade and fresh water.

-And remember, your pet loves you and depends on you to love him back.
+And remember, your pet loves you and depends on you to love him or her back.